Hari31416/CPP/README.md

 # CPP

-This repository contains codes, notes and in future some projects related to C++.
+This repository contains codes and notes related to C++.
 The contents of this repository will keep changing.